Indigenous Ecuadorans marched in central Quito Wednesday to call for a restart of negotiations suspended by the government more than two weeks into disruptive and often violent daily protests against rising living costs.

 The protesters want fuel price cuts, jobs, food price controls and more public spending on healthcare and education.

-Over the weekend, President Guillermo Lasso announced concessions in a bid to unlock talks, including a ten-cents-per-gallon cut in diesel and gasoline prices to $1.80 and $2.45 respectively.
+Over the weekend, Lasso announced other concessions in a bid to unlock talks, including a ten-cents-per-gallon cut in diesel and gasoline prices to $1.80 and $2.45 respectively.

-Lasso, hours before surviving an impeachment vote, on Tuesday accused Conaie leader Leonidas Iza of self-serving politics and vowed "we will not negotiate with those who hold Ecuador hostage."
+The government called off talks after the military said on Tuesday a soldier died and five police and seven soldiers were injured in an attack by demonstrators on a tanker truck escort in the country's east.

-This came after the military said a soldier died and five police and seven soldiers were injured in an attack by demonstrators on a tanker truck escort in the country's east.
+Lasso, hours before surviving an impeachment vote, then accused Conaie leader Leonidas Iza of self-serving politics and vowed "we will not negotiate with those who hold Ecuador hostage."

 Five demonstrators have died and hundreds on both sides have been wounded in clashes between the security forces and protesters blockading roads and disrupting supply lines.